This article was last updated in June 2020.

-The Democratic People Republic of Korea, is a fascinating country, not least because it has been isolated from the world for the past 70 years and has become, largely, self-reliant, and this makes for some really interesting facts about North Korea.
+The Democratic People Republic of Korea, is a fascinating country, not least because it has been isolated from the world since signing of the Korean Armistice Agreement in 1953 and has become, largely, self-reliant, and this makes for some really interesting facts about North Korea.

 In a world where interconnection, globalization and the lack of borders has created a society where news travel fast and innovations are quickly copied and spread, North Korea’s detachment is a sample of what would have happened if progress never arrived.